 - CV, including education, honors/awards, publications, and presentations (please indicate each conference/meeting name, type (regional, national or international), location and dates, as well as the presentation format)

-- Description of the applicant's research and career goals (in no more than 250 words)
+- Description of the applicant's research and career goals and how presenting at this meeting contributes to those goals (in no more than 300 words)

 - Duquesne University unofficial transcript (for students only)

 VI.
 Submission Process

 Submissions will be uploaded to: Submit your Travel Award application.

 Applications will be carefully reviewed by a subcommittee comprised of faculty from the Women in STEM Committee at Duquesne University.
 Awardees will be notified within two weeks of each application deadline.